lindosystems/lingoapi-python/DOC.md

 ### Type Error

 The `ptrData` set by `model.set_pointer()` needs to be NumPy arrays, floats, or ints.
-Otherwise, an exception will be `TypeNotSupportedError` will be raised, and python script will be terminated.
+Otherwise, an exception will be `TypeNotSupportedError` will be raised, and Python script will be terminated.

 ```command
 (myenv) C:\Users\James\Documents\GitHub\lingoapi-python\examples\NETWORK>py shortestPath.py